Connect with others who understand.

 Stop Fasting if It’s Unsafe

 Reading your blood sugar regularly while you fast can help you see if it’s too high or too low.
-If you see unsafe glucose readings, it’s important to stop fasting and eat normally for the rest of the day.
+If you see unsafe glucose readings, stop fasting and eat normally for the rest of the day.

 You should also stop fasting if you feel unwell during your fasting period.
 For example, hypoglycemia can cause you to feel shaky or sweaty.
 If you have low blood sugar levels, take glucose tablets, drink a sugary beverage, or eat a snack to stabilize your blood sugar as you normally would.

-High blood sugar levels can cause you to feel extremely thirsty, urinate often, and feel tired or fatigued.
+High blood sugar levels can cause you to feel extremely thirsty, urinate often, have headaches, and feel tired or fatigued.

 Talk to Your Doctor

 If you have diabetes, always ask your doctor before fasting, especially if you take insulin or other medications to lower your blood sugar.
-Be sure to discuss any other health conditions you have that could be affected by fasting, including diabetes complications like kidney disease.
+Be sure to discuss any other health conditions you have that could be affected by fasting, including kidney disease.

 Your doctor can explain the health risks and help you decide if fasting is safe for you.
 Fasting may help some people with diabetes manage blood sugar and lose weight, but it isn’t safe for everyone.